amirna2/ClusterDuck-Docs/DEV-GUIDE.md

 ### Simple DuckLink Example
 `TODO` A step by step describing the Duck Builder interface

+### Message Routing mechanism
+`TODO` Describe how Duck Messages are tracked and routed once they are sent

 ### Coding Style And Design Principles
-`TODO` Coding style for the project: loosely inspired by https://google.github.io/styleguide/cppguide.html `TODO` The Design principles are mostly around the notion of Single Responsibility and Separation of Concerns
+`TODO` Coding style for the project: loosely inspired by https://google.github.io/styleguide/cppguide.html

+`TODO` The Design principles are mostly around the notion of Single Responsibility and Separation of Concerns